Container gardening with herbal plants is an easy alternative to keeping a formal herb garden.

 Some herbs can become extremely large at maturity.
 Be sure to match your herbs to the size of your container choices.

-Before adding soil to your chosen container, you will need to provide a layer of rocks, gravel or Styrofoam pellets to the bottom quarter of the container to help with the drainage process.
+Before adding soil to your chosen container, you’ll need to provide a layer of rocks, gravel or Styrofoam pellets to the bottom quarter of the container to help with the drainage process.
 Broken chips from terra cotta pots also work nicely for this.
-If you are planning on bringing an outdoor container of herbs indoors during the winter months, I would suggest the use of the Styrofoam pellets to keep the weight down.
+If you’re planning on bringing an outdoor container of herbs indoors during the winter months, I would suggest the use of the Styrofoam pellets to keep the weight down.

 Use a good quality potting soil mix to fill your container to within 2 inches from the top to allow plenty of space for watering.
 Few herbs require a large amount of fertilization, but nearly all will require some fertilizer during the growing season, especially if kept in pots.